University of Paris: Colleges

 The scattered condition of the scholars in Paris often made lodging difficult.
 Some students rented rooms from townspeople, who often exacted high rates while the students demanded lower.
 This tension between scholars and citizens would have developed into a sort of civil war if Robert de Courçon had not found the remedy of taxation.
 It was upheld in the Bull of Gregory IX of 1231, but with an important modification: its exercise was to be shared with the citizens.
 The aim was to offer the students a shelter where they would fear neither annoyance from the owners nor the dangers of the world.
 Thus were founded the colleges (colligere, to assemble); meaning not centers of instruction, but simple student boarding-houses.
 Each had a special goal, being established for students of the same nationality or the same science.
 Often, masters lived in each college and oversaw its activities.

 Four colleges appeared in the 12th century; they became more numerous in the 13th, including Collège d'Harcourt (1280) and the Collège de Sorbonne (1257).
 Thus the University of Paris assumed its basic form.
 It was composed of seven groups, the four nations of the faculty of arts, and the three superior faculties of theology, law, and medicine.
 Men who had studied at Paris became an increasing presence in the high ranks of the Church hierarchy; eventually, students at the University of Paris saw it as a right that they would be eligible to benefices.
 Church officials such as St. Louis and Clement IV lavishly praised the university.

 Besides the famous Collège de Sorbonne, other collegia provided housing and meals to students, sometimes for those of the same geographical origin in a more restricted sense than that represented by the nations.
-There were 8 or 9 collegia for foreign students: the oldest one was the Danish college, the Collegium danicum or dacicum, founded in 1257.
+There were 8 or 9 collegia for foreign students: the oldest one was the Danish college, the Collegium Dacicum, founded in 1257 and named after Dacia, the Latin term then used for Denmark.
 Swedish students could, during the 13th and 14th centuries, live in one of three Swedish colleges, the Collegium Upsaliense, the Collegium Scarense or the Collegium Lincopense, named after the Swedish dioceses of Uppsala, Skara and Linköping.